 Securing Global Biotechnology

-A world in which thousands of people can construct and release autonomous bioweapons is unlikely to flourish
+A world in which many thousands of people have access to powerful and potentially dangerous biotechnologies is unlikely to flourish

 The biotechnology revolution is fueled by our rapidly improving ability to read and write DNA.
 Advances in our ability to engineer living systems promise a healthier, more humane, and ecologically sustainable future.

 Our challenge is to prevent the immense power of biotechnology from being misused.
 Historical pandemics killed tens of millions of people, and engineered agents could be even more destructive.